PTSD ASSISTANCE DOGS

 Assistance Dogs Australia’s program for people living with PTSD

-PTSD (Post Traumatic Stress Disorder) support dogs are trained to reduce the impact of specific symptoms for people living with this condition, and improve their overall quality of life.
+PTSD (Post Traumatic Stress Disorder) Assistance Dogs are trained to reduce the impact of specific symptoms for people living with this condition, and improve their overall quality of life.

 Assistance Dogs can help guide those living with trauma back to a sense of safety, helping to improve interpersonal connections, encourage engagement in the community, and regain areas of functioning that may have been diminished by their trauma.

-All ADA trained and qualified dogs have full Public Access Rights, allowing them to accompany their handlers on all public transport and into almost all public areas.
+All Assistance Dogs Australia trained and qualified dogs have full Public Access Rights, allowing them to accompany their handlers on all public transport and into almost all public areas.
 These rights are protected under Federal law*.

 Our dogs are trained to the highest standards, and are accredited by Assistance Dogs International.